Josh Okogie NBA Playoffs Player Props: Suns vs. Nuggets

-Josh Okogie could make a big impact for the Phoenix Suns at 8:30 PM on Saturday versus the Denver Nuggets in the 2023 NBA Playoffs.
+Josh Okogie be on the court for the Phoenix Suns at 10:00 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.

-Below, we dig into Okogie's stats and trends to help you find the top prop bets.
+In this piece we'll break down Okogie's stats and trends, helping you make good selections on prop bets.

 Josh Okogie Prop Bets vs. the Nuggets